Bug report #5456

-#9 Updated by Victor Olaya over 7 years ago
+#9 Updated by Victor Olaya about 8 years ago

 While we think about a more global solution, there is an easy one for those modules like GDAL warp, that change the CRS.
 Before running an algorihtm, sextante analyzes the input and extracts the crs of the output (assuming that it will be the same), and puts it into the self.crs variable.
 But this variable can be changed in the processalgorithm method (which is called later), setting it to the real CRS output (in the case of gdalwarp we know it, since the user has entered it).
 This crs will be used later to open the layer